DJBarnes/django-adminlte2-pdq/docs/source/templates/forms.rst

 provided template tags described in the :doc:`template_tags` page.

 By default, this package renders form/formset errors the same as Django's default behavior.
-IE: forms and formsets will display an error summary with non-field errors at the top of the form and field errors at each field.
+That is, forms and formsets will display an error summary with non-field errors at the top of the form and field errors at each field.

 There are a few attributes that you can add to a form to change this behavior if needed.
 Those options are explained below.